mattermost-community/focalboard/docs/focalboard-dev-guide.md

-# Mattermost Boards Developer's Guide
+# Focalboard Plugin Developer's Guide

-[Mattermost Boards](https://mattermost.com/boards/) is the Focalboard (aka Boards) plugin running in Mattermost.
-It is pre-packaed, and runs out of the box with Mattermost 6.0 and later.
+**Important**: Effective September 15th, 2023, Mattermost Boards transitions to being fully community supported as the Focalboard Plugin.
+Mattermost will no longer be maintaining this plugin - this includes bug fixes and feature additions.
+Instead, the plugin is open-sourced and made available indefinitely for community contributions in GitHub.

 To build your own version of it:
 1. Build [mattermost-plugin](https://github.com/mattermost/focalboard/tree/main/mattermost-plugin) in the [Focalboard repo](https://github.com/mattermost/focalboard)